top of page

 Paul Soglin shared information on how the city can balance the budget without cutting services.

-Soglin explained how the city’s budget can be balanced without raising taxes or making cuts, and that using reserves to balance the budget would not jeopordize reserves falling below the recommended 15% threshold of the operating budget.
+Soglin explained how the city’s budget can be balanced without raising taxes or making cuts, and that using reserves to balance the budget would not jeopardize reserves falling below the recommended 15% threshold of the operating budget.
 He also argued that city officials should be making a stronger effort to lobby state leaders for support, noting that in his experience Republicans at the Capitol—aside from former Governor Scott Walker—were willing to collaborate with the city.
 Soglin specifically mentioned Assembly Speaker Robin Vos, recalling how Vos was open to working with Madison on establishing a regional transit authority, which could generate a significant amount of new revenue without burdening taxpayers.
 He urged city leaders to actively engage in advocacy rather than resorting to tax hikes and shifting blame.
 In addition Soglin discussed the relatively modest cost of a serious lobbying effort.
 Over the last 20 years, Milwaukee's lobbyists have averaged more than 2,600 hours a year lobbying state officials at an average annual cost of $177,000 per year.

 Dave Mahoney spoke to the impact of the tax increase and new fees on the elderly and those on fixed incomes.